FroeMic/TUM-IN-Protein-Prediction-1/lectures/13-alignments-1.md

 > Here \(in the context of genes\), it describes proteins originating from a common ancestor.
 It is also frequently used to describe 'similar structure' for genes / proteins.

+**Question: **Why do linear gap penalties do models the reality of related genes / proteins well?

+> With a linear gap penalty \(N gaps cost N\*x\) equally distributed gaps would be as expensive as clustered gaps.
+Biologically, gaps clustered to blocks, are however far more likely to occur, while the protein maintains similar structure / function.

 #### 3. Multiple Sequence Comparison